mithi/hexapod/README.md

 - Any contribution to improve the source code will be extremely appreciated. 💙 Anything.
 Anything at all.
 This is my first time coding in Javascript and this is also my first React app, so I'm sure there is a lot of room for improvement.
 - A couple of examples from the top of my head:
-  - Adding more (and better) tests and test cases (Current code coverage isn't so pretty)
+  - Adding more (and better) tests and test cases
-  - Improving the page layout for enhanced user experience
+  - Improving the page layout for better user experience
   - Suggesting refactors and better software development practices in general
 - See [./CONTRIBUTING.md](./CONTRIBUTING.md)